marioizquierdo/bettertabs/README.md

 ## Future work ##

-  * Improve the Rails testing application: it should use rspec and capybabra to test even the javascript (http://media.railscasts.com/videos/257_request_specs_and_capybara.mov)
   * Try to make it compatible with ruby 1.8.x
+  * Improve tests to check the JavaScript code (Jasmine, Evergreen, Capybara, whatever)